vnakayama/grade_eletronica/README.md

 ## Usage

-Access the downloaded branch and run a HTTP server.
+Access the downloaded branch and run an HTTP server.
 One example using Python would be:

 ```python -m SimpleHTTPServer 8000```